 All the programs offered by REVA University follow the Choice Based Credit System (CBCS) with Outcome Based Approach.
 The flexibility in the curriculum has been designed with industry-specific goals in mind and the educator enjoys complete freedom to appropriate the syllabus by incorporating the latest knowledge and stimulating the creative minds of the students.
-Benchmarked with the course of studies of various institutions of repute, our curriculum is extremely contemporary and is a culmination of efforts of great think-tanks - a large number of faculty members, experts from industries and research level organizations.
+Bench marked with the course of studies of various institutions of repute, our curriculum is extremely contemporary and is a culmination of efforts of great think-tanks - a large number of faculty members, experts from industries and research level organizations.
 The evaluation mechanism employs continuous assessment with grade point averages.
 We believe sincerely that it will meet the aspirations of all stakeholders - students, parents and the employers of the graduates and postgraduates of REVA University.

 At REVA University, research, consultancy and innovation are regarded as our pillars of success.
-Most of the faculty members of the University are involved in research by attracting funded projects from various research organizations like DST, VGST, DBT, DRDO, AICTE and industries.
+Most of the faculty members of the University are involved in research by attracting funded projects from various research level organizations like DST, VGST, DBT, DRDO, AICTE and industries.
 The outcome of the research is passed on to students through live projects from industries.
 The entrepreneurial zeal of the students is encouraged and nurtured through EDPs and EACs.

-REVA University has entered into collaboration with many prominent industries to bridge the gap between industry and University.
-Regular visits to industries and mandatory internship with industries have helped our students become skilled with relevance to industry requirements.
-Structured training programs on soft skills and preparatory training for competitive exams are offered here to make students more employable.
+REVA University has entered into collaboration with many prominent industries to bridge the gap between Industry and University.
+Regular visits to industries and mandatory internship with industries have helped our students become skilled with relevant to industry requirements.
+Structured training programs on soft-skills and preparatory training for competitive exams are offered here to make students more employable.
 100% placement of eligible students speaks the effectiveness of these programs.
-The entrepreneurship development activities and establishment of "Technology Incubation establish an enterprise.
+The entrepreneurship development activities and establishment of "Technology Incubation Centers" in the University extend full support to the budding entrepreneurs to nurture their ideas and establish an enterprise.